Friday, October 17, 2014: 5:00 pm - 11:00 pm

-What they're saying about the 2013 Upstate Harvest Moon Festival...
+What they're saying about last year's Upstate Harvest Moon Festival...

 Tribune Times, August 27th Edition: Simpsonville event has a new name, more offerings